rdbliss/rdbliss.github.io/_posts/2021-05-06-the-nsa-polygraph-interrogation-is-hypocritical-and-abusive.md

 ---
 title: The NSA polygraph interrogation is hypocritical and abusive
 ---

 > "You have deep-seated survival anxieties.
 And you don't like bigots, bullies,
-> snobs or hypocrites.
+> snobs, or hypocrites.
 Subconsciously there are many people you hate."
 >
 > "Consciously, sir, consciously," Yossarian corrected in an effort to help.

 I recently had the "good fortune" of being selected to participate in the National Security Agency's *Graduate Mathematics Program*, a supposedly prestigious program to attract young mathematicians.
 I have, in disgust, withdrawn my application.

-I am embarassed that I waited so long to make this decision.
+I am embarrassed that I waited so long to make this decision.
 To repent for my cowardice, I have resolved to never apply to any position in the intelligence community, and hereby encourage students and colleagues to do the same.